DesktopECHO/ika/lineageos/README.md

 to force full clones, or lower `REPO_SYNC_CHECKOUT_JOBS` if a network/proxy still has trouble with lazy blob fetches.

-Final Cuttlefish-ready bundles are written as directories at the ika repo
+Final Cuttlefish-ready bundles are written as directories at the Ika repository
 root:

 ```text